djtulan/nunchuk64/README.md

 ![3d Picture](nunchuk64.png)

 ## Milestones
-- ☑ Tested with "Nindendo NES Classic Mini Controller" replica
+- ☑ Tested with a "Nindendo NES Classic Mini Controller" clone
-- ☑ Tested with "original Nindendo Nunchuk Controller"
+- ☑ Tested with a "original Nindendo Nunchuk Controller"
-- ☑ Tested with "Nindendo Nunchuk Controller" replica
+- ☑ Tested with a "Nindendo Nunchuk Controller" clone
-- ☑ Tested with different other NES/SNES Clones
+- ☑ Tested with different other NES/SNES Classic Mini clones
-- ☐ Analog input like Nunchuk or Analog Gamepad

 ## Supported and tested Hardware
 Currently the following hardware is supported (see [Supported Controllers](./supported_controllers))